What is breast cancer?

 Prescription medications – tamoxifen and raloxifene

 Tamoxifen and raloxifene are prescription medications that block the effects of estrogen.
-They may be prescribed to treat breast cancer, to help prevent breast cancer in women at high risk, or to prevent bone-thinning (osteoporosis).
+They may be prescribed to treat breast cancer, to help prevent breast cancer in people at high risk, or to prevent bone-thinning (osteoporosis).
 Taking tamoxifen or raloxifene for five or more years may lower your risk of getting a new breast cancer or recurrence of a first breast cancer.
-These medications have both risks and benefits, so they are not appropriate for all women.
+These medications have risks and benefits, so they are not appropriate for everyone.
+Other medications may also affect your risk of breast cancer.
+Talk with your doctor or nurse practitioner to find out more.

 Common brand names for tamoxifen include Nolvadex D®, Mylan-Tamoxifen®, Apo-Tamox®, Tamoxifene®, Teva-Tamoxifen®.
 Brand names for raloxifene include Evista®, Apo-Raloxifene®, Teva-Raloxifene®.